jsdelivrbot/openarch-d8/README.md

 * searchbar not quite centered vertically for some reason
 * remove social icons in sidebar for breakpoints where icons are visible in footer, ie tiny, mobile and narrow.
 * refactor flexslider
-* people mediaCard.js only calls update on resize NOT page reload!
 * nothing to indicate what page your on
 * speed up cache clearing - http://a-fro.com/speed-up-cache-clearing-on-drupal7
 * combine project pages & change views w/ajax or load both and switch w/js
-* according menug
 * replace font-awesome icons with custom icons.
 * edit links for admin
 * make event teasers media objects